 Order a Bottle

-If you’d like to order a bottle of Black Seed Oil from me, I can offer you a complimentary $25 gift card.
-Just email me at email@example.com.
+If you’d like to order a bottle of the HB Naturals Black Seed Oil from me, I can offer you a complimentary $25 gift card.
+Just email me at firstname.lastname@example.org.
 Put the word FREE $25 Gift Card in the subject line and I will send you the gift card code and a link to my website.
 On the other hand, if you just want to order without a gift card (or simply learn more about the product) you can click on the order now button you see below.

 On the other hand, I’d also like to hear your thoughts.
 Have you used Black Seed Oil before?
 If so, how did it help you?
 Leave a comment below to let me know what you think.
+Thank you.